ashapat12/Data-Analyst-Capstone/README.md

 - Exploratory Data Analysis (EDA): Summarize key findings from the initial data exploration. (e.g., notebooks/01_data_exploration.ipynb)
 - Feature Engineering: Explain how new features were created. (e.g., notebooks/02_feature_engineering.ipynb)
 - Modeling/Analysis: Describe the methods or models used. (e.g., notebooks/03_model_training.ipynb)

+## 5. Results and Findings
+Summarize the main conclusions and insights derived from the analysis.
+Include key visualizations or metrics if relevant.